Note

 We get the total rate between these magnitudes

-The data is stored in a 1D array, so it should be projected into region 2D cartesian grid.
+The data is stored in a 1D array, so it should be projected into the region 2D cartesian grid.

 Plotting the dataset

-internally the extent of the plot
+internally the extent of the plot.
+We can further customize the plot using the required arguments from plot_gridded_dataset()

-ax = plots.plot_spatial_dataset(numpy.log10(rate_sum), forecast.region,
+ax = plots.plot_gridded_dataset(

-show=True, set_global=True,
+set_global=True,

-Example 3: Plot a catalog¶
+Example 3: Plot a catalog with a custom basemap

 Load a Catalog from ComCat

-start_time = csep.utils.time_utils.strptime_to_utc_datetime('1995-01-01 00:00:00.0')
+start_time = csep.utils.time_utils.strptime_to_utc_datetime('2002-01-01 00:00:00.0')

-end_time = csep.utils.time_utils.strptime_to_utc_datetime('2015-01-01 00:00:00.0')
+end_time = csep.utils.time_utils.strptime_to_utc_datetime('2012-01-01 00:00:00.0')

-min_mag = 3.95
+min_mag = 4.5

 catalog = csep.query_comcat(start_time, end_time, min_magnitude=min_mag, verbose=False)

-# **Define plotting arguments**
+Define plotting arguments

-plot_args = {'basemap': 'ESRI_terrain',
+plot_args = {'basemap': csep.datasets.basemap_california,

 'markercolor': 'red',